cathblatter/cblttr/README.md

 this package contains small functions designed for personal use. it is not intended and probably not helpful for others.

+if you come using some of its content please mention me, thank you (CC BY).

 warning: there comes no guarantee when using them, they have not yet been properly tested!